figaw/praqma.com/_posts/2016-02-14-summer-of-code.md

 ## A modern software bootcamp for graduates
 {: .subtitle}

-Are you a final year student about to embark on a software career?
+Are you a student ready to embark on a software career?

 Do you get the feeling that you might still have a few things to learn before you are prepared for the world of professional software development?